smallfu6/wisdombridge/README.md

 go run main.go
 ```

-6. Start the frontend application in a new terminal;
+6. Start the frontend application in a new terminal:

 ```bash
 cd gaiachat